neoclide/coc.nvim/issue.md

 ─── src/completion/source-language.ts:169-169 ───
-[bug · medium] The newly added `invalidRangeEnd` guard narrows the paired-character range extension (`range.end.character += 1`) to only the case where the range was shorter than the cursor.
+✅ resolved — intentional: the guard was added by fix #5577 ("invalid range end") with the regression test "should not eat existing paired character on valid range"; keeping it preserves that behavior, and dropping it would regress #5577 [bug · medium] The newly added `invalidRangeEnd` guard narrows the paired-character range extension (`range.end.character += 1`) to only the case where the range was shorter than the cursor.
 However, in the common insert-mode path the default replace range ends exactly at the cursor (`end =